MaxCrypto2017/DEX-LiquidityPool/README.md

 # DEX - Liquidity Pool (AMM) - INCOMPLETE

-Incomplete Automated Market Market Dex.
+It is an incomplete Automated Market Market Dex.

 Missing parts:
 * Make sure when LP adds liquidity, the ratio TokenA/TokenB is respected